What We Lose When Voices Fade

 The technology is in your pocket.
 The people you love are still here.
 The only thing missing is the decision to start recording.

-Stories of loss, love, and the importance of preserving the voices that matter most.
+Stories about family, faith, and the importance of preserving the voices that matter most.

-Stories of loss, love, and the importance of preserving the voices that matter most.
+Stories about family, faith, and the importance of preserving the voices that matter most.

-Stories of loss, love, and the importance of preserving the voices that matter most.
+Stories about family, faith, and the importance of preserving the voices that matter most.

 Every Voice Matters

-The stories inside your family won't wait forever.
-Start preserving them — one song, one question, one moment at a time.
+The stories inside your family will not wait forever.
+Start preserving them — one reflection, one interview, one heartfelt message at a time.

 icon